 We tend to talk about cycling in a positive light.
-For instance, my other article about the benefits of cycling is a nice example of it.
+For instance, my other article about the benefits of cycling is a nice example.

 But cycling also has a few disadvantages.
 Some of them are funny, and some can even affect your health.

 For this reason, I’ve divided this article into two parts.

 I based the first part on scientific research and scientifically proven health disadvantages of cycling.

 The other part includes things and activities cyclists do (or have to do).
 If you love irony, you will love this part.
 I promise.